Arendal Municipality: Administrative history

-Origin of the name
+In 2020, there were many municipal and county mergers across Norway due to the work of the Solberg cabinet.
+Historically, this municipality was part of the old Aust-Agder county.
+On 1 January 2020, the municipality became a part of the newly-formed Agder county (after Aust-Agder and Vest-Agder counties were merged).

+Name

 The Old Norse form of the name was probably Arnardalr.
 The first element is the genitive case of ǫrn which means "eagle".
 The last element is dalr which means "valley" or "dale", thus meaning the "valley of the eagle".

 A link for the name also has been theorized to the Vasconic substrate hypothesis, for similarity to placenames like Val d'Aran and Arundel.

 Coat of arms

 The coat of arms was granted on 7 November 1924 (based upon an older seal).
 The blazon is "Per fess, Azure with a three-masted ship argent over barry wavy of seven argent and azure".
 This means the arms have a blue field (background) and the charge is an 18th-century, three-masted sailing ship above seven, thin, wavy stripes.
 The charge has a tincture of argent which means it is commonly colored white, but if it is made out of metal, then silver is used.
 The arms usually have a gold mural crown above the shield.
 The design was chosen as a symbol for the importance of fisheries and sailing to the local economy.
 A ship appeared on the oldest known seal of the town, dating back to the 17th century.
 In the late 19th and early 20th century the arms showed the ship in the upper part and a landscape with the coat of arms of Norway in the base of the shield.
 The arms were designed by Miss C. Aubert who based it off a draft by Fred Barth.
 The municipal flag has the same design as the coat of arms.